 If the rain stops falling, eventually the turbines stop.

-If hydrogen runs out, then it never rains again.
+If the Sun uses up all of its hydrogen, then it never rains again.

-Because all the energy in the universe was created during the Big Bang, and it is moving from place to place, it won’t ever run out.
+Because all the energy in the universe was created during the Big Bang, and it is always moving from place to place, it won’t ever get used up.

 However, it might reach equilibrium, and that will mean the end of all chemistry, life, civilisation, and technology.